BergmannLab/MONET/README.md

 ## TROUBLESHOOTING COMMON PROBLEMS

-If a MONET run is suddenly interrupted or if the expected outputs has note been generated, here are few common problems that can occur:
+If a MONET run is suddenly interrupted or if the expected outputs has not been generated, here are few common problems that can occur:
 * lack of RAM: if the console-output file (see section OUTPUT) contains the word "Killed", the MONET processed were stopped by the Operating System, likely due to a lack of RAM.
 To confirm this, please read section COMPUTATIONAL RESOURCES to learn how to monitor your resource usage while running MONET.
 * outdated kernel: Singularity users that work on Linux distributions with old kernels (e.g. CentOS 6.1, kernel 2.6) will encounter trouble during the install process; they need to contact their system administrator to inquire whether a kernel upgrade is possible.